 If you are in your 20s, 30s and 40s, your preservation age is 60 as you were born after 1 July 1964.

-If you’re in your 20s, 30s or 40s, it’s possible to access some of your super early if you are suffering severe financial hardship, provided you meet strict eligibility conditions.
+If you’re in your 20s, 30s or 40s, it may be possible to access some of your super early if you are suffering severe financial hardship, provided you meet strict eligibility conditions.